Updated: 4 days ago

 If you’re feeling pain and discomfort coming up during these challenging times, now’s your opportunity.
 You stand at a crossroads.

 You can let it beat you down, tear you down and keep you down.
 Or you can acknowledge it, accept it, express it and let go of the suffering while turning your pain into fuel to make the most of your life (this is what my G.R.A.C.E.
-Method is all about in my Moving Through Grief With Grace program).
+Method is all about in my Transforming Grief With Grace program).

 When we lose our loved ones, for instance, we’re painfully reminded of how short life is.
 We’re reminded of our own death.
 So wouldn’t we want to make the most of the precious gift of life we’re given?
 Wouldn’t we want to use that time to love ourselves and each other, to feel good and happy, and to do what fulfills us?